Chapter 3: The State in International Relations- Nationalism and State Power in Dystopian Futures

 3.3: Nationalism and State Sovereignty

 Nationalism is one of the most powerful forces in shaping the identity, unity, and politics of a nation-state.
 At its core, is the idea that loyalty and devotion to one’s nation should take precedence, fostering a sense of shared identity and purpose.
 Nationalism can inspire citizens to work toward common goals, defend their homeland, and seek political independence.
+However, nationalism can also be used to push people towards fear, anger, and even hatred.
 In The Hunger Games series, nationalism becomes a catalyst for resistance, as the districts unite against the Capitol’s oppression, forming a national identity rooted in shared suffering and a desire for freedom.
 Whether it drives movements for independence, unifies people through shared values, or even stokes conflict over territorial claims, nationalism has a profound impact on state sovereignty.
 Understanding the different forms of nationalism—ethnic, civic, and others—helps us see how this force can build solidarity or, at times, lead to division and conflict.

 defines the state through shared ethnicity, culture, and descent, often emphasizing a homogenous national identity.
 This form of nationalism is rooted in the belief that people of the same ethnic background should be united under one state, sharing a unique cultural heritage.
 In The Hunger Games, each district exhibits its own form of ethnic identity, with distinct cultures shaped by labor and resource specialization, such as District 4’s focus on fishing and District 12’s coal mining.
 Although these districts have been forcibly separated and ruled by the Capitol, their cultural identities foster a sense of unity within each district.
 This shared heritage becomes a source of pride, reinforcing bonds among residents and fueling resentment toward the Capitol’s domination.
 Ethnic nationalism can sometimes lead to exclusionary attitudes or conflict, as seen in real-world examples like the breakup of Yugoslavia, where ethnic divisions led to intense, violent struggles for independence.
 In Panem, ethnic nationalism within each district ultimately contributes to a larger sense of solidarity across the districts, laying the groundwork for a united front against the Capitol.